labzero/guides/product_design/giving-and-receiving-design-feedback.md

 # Giving and receiving design feedback effectively takes practice

 It’s not always easy to give and receive design feedback.
-A negative past experience might make a designer hesitant to ask for or participate in a review.
+A negative past experience or feeling uncertain about what to say might make us hesitant to ask for or participate in a review.
 Unfortunately, we can’t produce good work without getting or giving feedback.

 Practicing giving and receiving feedback will help us grow as a team.
 This guide provides an overview of behaviors to strive for in a design review.
 We don't have to get them right each time, but making an effort counts.

+* Contents
+{:toc}

 ## Best practices for giving feedback
 The goal of giving feedback is to help evaluate a design in terms of how well the design meets its objectives.
+We want to lift the idea up and make it stronger, not tear it down.
 As feedback givers, we have a duty to our teammates to be thoughtful.
 There are several ways we can give thoughtful feedback:

 ### Lead with questions
 Asking questions about the design helps us give informed feedback.
 It shows the designer you’re interested in both their work and their reasoning behind it.
 Delivering feedback on an incorrect assumption could take the conversation off track.
 Asking questions helps you determine if your assumption is accurate.
 The resulting feedback is more likely to be relevant to the objectives.